kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   transforming lambdas but no specific meaning."**

   * Does calling LC a "method of calculation or reasoning" make sense, given that it is purely syntactic?
-Don't calculation and reasoning require ascribing semantics to our symbol manipulation scheme.
+Calculation and reasoning require ascribing semantics to our symbol manipulation scheme.

 * What is a process?
 * What is a method?